dotnet-ad/Orkester/README.md

 ## Asynchronous extensions

 The heart of Orkester are its set of very fluent basic extension functions for asynchronous functions.
 Very complex synchronization scenarios are implemented gracefuly as simple functions thanks to lambda compiled generated classes.
-Each one of operation behaviors can be also called from simple `Func` with extensions.
+So, each one of operation behaviors can also be invoked from simple `Func`.

 ```csharp
 Func<CancellationToken, Task<int>> func = async (ct) =>